Fosrenol Chewable Tablets (Lanthanum Carbonate Hydrate)

 Dosage Instructions

 Your doctor will tell you how many tablets to take with each meal.
 Your daily dose will be divided between three meals.
 The starting dose is usually 1 tablet with each meal (3 tablets per day).
 Your doctor will check your blood phosphate levels and may adjust your dose.
-The tablets must be chewed completely – if you have difficulty chewing or wear dentures, you can crush the tablets.
-Take Fosrenol with or immediately after every meal.
-If you eat extra meals or snacks, you may need additional tablets as directed by your doctor.
+Take Fosrenol during or immediately after every meal.
+If you eat extra meals or snacks, you may need additional tablets – ask your doctor about this.
+Tablets must be chewed completely.
+If you have difficulty chewing or wear dentures, you can crush the tablets.

 What If You Miss a Dose?

-If you forget to take your Fosrenol with a meal, take the next dose with your next meal.
-Do not take a double dose to make up for the missed dose.
+If you forget to take Fosrenol with a meal, take your next dose with your next meal.
+It’s important to take Fosrenol with every meal for it to work properly.

 Available Tablet Strengths